Moggach/Moggach/README.md

 Welcome to my profile!

-I'm an junior software engineer with [Common Knowledge](https://commonknowledge.coop/) 🕸️👩‍💻
+I'm a software engineer with [Common Knowledge](https://commonknowledge.coop/) 🕸️👩‍💻

 I was a member of the FAC22 cohort at software development bootcamp [Founders and Coders](https://www.foundersandcoders.com/) graduating in December 2021
 💫